Reindex data

 }

-For simple transformations directly within the reindex request, use the script section.
-The recommended scripting language is Painless.
+For simple transformations, the script section is used.
+The recommended language is Painless.

 POST _reindex